sf-sea-lions-2015/object-oriented-problem-solving/readme.md

 ### Nouns and Verbs
 - nouns: jobs, shifts, volunteers
-- verbs: define jobs, define shifts, list jobs, list shifts for a job, sign up for jobs, sign up for shifts, list volunteers for a job, list volunteers for a shift, list a volunteer's job and shifts.
+- verbs:
+  - define jobs
+  - define shifts
+  - list jobs
+  - list shifts for a job
+  - sign up for jobs
+  - sign up for shifts
+  - list volunteers for a job
+  - list volunteers for a shift
+  - list a volunteer's job and shifts

 ### Sketching the Objects
 - Job